Fengran-Mo/Fengran-Mo.github.io/_pages/about.md

 I am a final-year Ph.D. student at the RALI Lab of Université de Montréal.
 I am fortunate to be advised by [Prof. Jian-Yun Nie](http://rali.iro.umontreal.ca/nie-site/jian-yun-nie-en/).
 I obtained my Master degree in Computer Science from Université de Montréal, Canada (08.2022) and Bachelor degree from Dalian University of Technology, China (07.2020).

-I have broad interests in Conversational and Interactive AI, Information Retrieval (IR), Natural Language Processing (NLP), Large Language Models (LLMs), Multilingualism, User Modeling, and AI for domain applications.
+I have broad interests in Conversational and Interactive AI, Natural Language Processing (NLP), Information Retrieval (IR), Large Language Models (LLMs), Multilingualism, and AI for domain-specific applications.
 My recent focus is (1) developing retrieval-augmented interactive AI systems for enhancing effectiveness, robustness, and trustworthiness; and (2) facilitating the human-AI interactions for users with various backgrounds and pursuing knowledge acquisition in AI models for social goods.

 My curriculum vitae is available [here](../files/CV.pdf).